Salutations and well-wishes! My name is Lindsay Wilcox, and I’m up to a whole host of things:

-- The rest of the time, God only knows where you’ll find me, but if you want to increase your chances, odds are I’m somewhere around Fountain Square.
+- In general, God only knows where you’ll find me, but if you want to increase your chances, odds are I’m somewhere around Fountain Square.

 I’ve taken a somewhat circuitous route to some of these endeavors, but I like to think I’ve accomplished some pretty cool things along the way:

 - In 2008, I completed a dual bachelor’s degree from Boston College in Theology and Philosophy.
 They liked me so much they even gave me a Presidential Scholarship and paid my way through.
 I’ll forever be indebted to Thomas J. Rooney, Jr.’s family!
 Instead of paying them back, I’m paying it forward by sponsoring a Haitian university student’s tuition through my parish!

 - In 2010, I earned a master’s degree in Theology from the University of Notre Dame after participating in the Echo program, which included a two-year apprenticeship in parish ministry and a full scholarship.
 I’ll never call myself a “Domer” (see previous point for the reason!), but I am very grateful for the connections I made in that program.

 - From 2010-2012, I worked for the State of Indiana Department of Workforce Development determining who was eligible for unemployment benefits and who was not.
 They were challenging years for me, but I learned a lot about myself and my goals from them.